Lab-1-1

 node index.js

-- Capture a screenshot of the terminal output and name it node-js-hello-world.png.
+- Take a screenshot of the terminal output and save it as node-js-hello-world.png.

 Modify basic Node.js app